 Polenta is a dish with many names – in central Ukraine, this porridge is commonly known as Mamalyga, while in the Carpathians, it is often called “Kulesha.”
 The recipe for this Ukrainian cuisine dish, however, stays the same.

-The dish is considered properly made when it can be cut with a knife.
+The dish is considered ready for consumption once it can be cut with a knife.
 Hearty polenta is typically served with pork rind, bryndza cheese, mushrooms, or bacon.

 Pampushki are small, round buns made from yeast dough.
-These shiny pastries are traditionally served with Ukrainian borscht, but can also be a small snack.
+These shiny pastries are traditionally served with Ukrainian borscht but can also be a small snack.